-- If a student withdraws before the academic programme begins, they will receive a refund of all tuition fees paid excluding the registration fee. - If a student decides to withdraw after the academic year has begun they must complete a Withdrawal Form and provide any supporting documentation to the Academic Director. - A refund of tuition fees paid less costs, which will not exceed 10% of the total fees paid or \$500 whichever is the lesser, will be made to any student who withdraws and applies in writing to the Academic Director within two weeks (14 calendar days) of the commencement of a semester. - Discretion in granting a refund rests with the Chief Executive for students who withdraw from a course after two weeks (14 calendar days), but less than four weeks (28 calendar days), from the commencement of the semester.
-Application must be made to the Chief Executive with suitable documentary evidence. - No refunds will be made if more than four weeks (28 calendar days) from the commencement of the semester have been completed. - If an international student withdraws from a course / programme before the expiry date of their visa the College will notify New Zealand Immigration Service. - If an international student is granted a permanent resident visa (issued under the Immigration Act 2009), a resident visa (issued under the Immigration Act 2009) or a resident permit (issued under the Immigration Act 1987) within 20 days of the commencement of an academic year, then the student will receive a refund of international fees and will be charged domestic tuition fees.
-If an international student is granted a permanent resident visa (issued under the Immigration Act 2009), a resident visa (issued under the Immigration Act 2009), a resident visa (issued under the Immigration Act 2009), a resident visa (issued under the Immigration Act 2009) or a resident permit (issued under the Immigration Act 2009) or a resident permit (issued under the Immigration Act 1987) after more than 20 days of the commencement of the academic year, then they will receive no refund of their tuition fees.
+- Students who withdraw from a course or programme before the semester start date, will be provided with a 100% refund of course fees/Compulsory Student Services Fees.
+Students must contact the InternationalStudent Pastoral Care Advisor and Code Administrator (karen.wesseling@spcnm.ac.nz) or the Student Administration Manager jill.tuwhare@spcnm.ac.nz as soon as possible if they have any concerns about their studies or if they are considering withdrawing.
+Places at SPCNM are limited and significant planning is undertaken prior to the beginning of each semester. - Refunds will be provided for withdrawals from a course or programme in the first two weeks (14 calendar days) following the semester start date.
+There will be an administration fee for withdrawals, within this period, of 10% of course fees/Compulsory Student Services Fees. - There will be no refunds provided for withdrawals from a course or programme after two weeks (14 calendar days) from the semester start date. - If an international student is granted a permanent resident visa (issued under the Immigration Act 2009), a resident visa (issued under the Immigration Act 2009) or a resident permit (issued under the Immigration Act 1987) within 20 days of the commencement of an academic year, then the student will receive a refund of international fees and will be charged domestic tuition fees.
+If an international student is granted a permanent resident visa (issued under the Immigration Act 2009), a resident visa (issued under the Immigration Act 2009) or a resident permit (issued under the Immigration Act 1987) after more than 20 days of the commencement of the academic year, then they will receive no refund of their tuition fees.
 The following year they will be charged as a domestic student.